imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletemessagesessionsbulk"></a>
 # **DeleteMessageSessionsBulk**
-> void DeleteMessageSessionsBulk (DeleteMessageSessionsBulkInputObject deleteMessageSessionsBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteMessageSessionsBulk (DeleteMessageSessionsBulkInputObject deleteMessageSessionsBulkInputObject)

 Delete messages sessions, together with all nested messages, by given ID(s) or delete all messages sessions.